kernhe/SPDXHub/README.md

 * Copyright © 2015 Jacob Overkamp, Nick Chickinelli, Khangal Erdenetsogt

 # Change Log
 * Along with active issue tracking, we will rely on intentional and relevant commits at regular intervals with clear commit messages.
-* At this stage we don’t have a robust change log for our groups activity, but we are familiarizing ourselves with “SOCSDashboard” changes via the commit log and.

 # Project Milestones